acstechpages/Yuletide2018/README.md

   * Mike Ellis   - Bass Baritone midi files, Oh Jerusalem mp3's all parts, page maintenance,
   * Dennis Goodrum - Brightest and Best mp3's all parts
   * Ellen Sandweiss - Hebrew pronunciation guide recording for Light the Legend
+  * Eric Sootin - midi file and pdf for end of Silver Bells (bass/baritone)
   * Farrel Zehr -- Part sheets for Bass/Baritones (also SAT on some pieces)

 *Want to join the fun and help your fellow singers?
 Contact any of the above if you're interested in creating rehearsal tracks, parts sheets or pronunciation guides.
 We'll be happy to share what we've learned about music software and recording techniques to get you started (or maybe you can teach us a trick or three.)*